Kittensx/Lora-Tag-Frequency/README.md

    ```

 ## Configuration
-The config.yaml file allows you to:
+## Feature will be included with Version 2 - The config.yaml file allows you to:

 ### Specify directories to scan.
 ### Enable or disable metadata export.